 This is the mentality of someone who is sick and doesn’t know it.
 Blinded only by the need to get their fix.

 And this isn’t even the worst of it on a global scale.

 At least our governments and private sectors care just that little bit to pretend to have some kind of morality and ethics codes.

-People in mainland China, on the other hand, are having their movements tracked, their faces scanned, voices recorded, possessions monitored and their government controllers are deciding on a minute by minute basis via social digital frameworks whether they can travel on a plane, get a loan or even go on a date!
+People in mainland China, on the other hand, are having their movements tracked, their faces scanned, voices recorded, and possessions monitored and their government controllers are deciding on a minute-by-minute basis via social digital frameworks whether they can travel on a plane, get a loan or even go on a date!
 The suppression of life is evil.

 Every reaction has an opposite and equal reaction.

 In war, there’s always a good and bad side.
-And sometimes it is hard to tell friend from foe.
+And sometimes it is hard to tell friends from foe.

 We’re lucky in a way though, because they’re all bad!